Built-up a decent Amazon FBA business? That’s great. But now you’re ready to sell it.

 For businesses that are priced between $500,000 and $1,000,000, deals could take as long as 150 days to complete.

-Meanwhile, for businesses that are worth over $5,000,000, you might have to wait half a year until the deal is officially done.
+For businesses worth over $5,000,000, you may have to wait up to a year for the deal to close.

 It’s important to remember that you’ll need to expect a few teething problems to crop up at some point.
 So, for instance, if you anticipate getting a deal over the line within 70 days, you’ll need to add a few weeks onto the end of that number just in case extra issues materialise.